Luca97Cuomo/artificial-vision-project/README.md

 For `"standard_preprocessing_function"` we refer to the following preprocessing:

 - Detect the most relevant face into the image with opencv face detector.
-- Crop the face into a square.
+- Crop the image with the enclosing square containing the face detected.
 - Resize the cropped image with the input shape given into the metadata file.